Pablo Bartol: Minister of Social Development

 Since March 1, 2020 he serves as Minister of Social Development, during the administration of Luis Alberto Lacalle Pou.
 His Deputy Minister is Armando Castaingdebat (Former Intendant of the Flores Department) and the Director General of the Secretariat is the attorney Nicolás Martinelli.

-Bartol moved the office of the ministry to Casavalle, one of the poorest barrios in Montevideo, the capital of Uruguay.
+Bartol promised to move the office of the ministry to Casavalle, one of the poorest barrios in Montevideo, the capital of Uruguay, buy did not do it.

 On May 1, 2021, President Lacalle Pou announced that Bartol had been removed from office, because the "health, labor, social and educational consequences of the pandemic will demand a strong political and territorial articulation mark"; and he expressed his appreciation for his "dedication and commitment to serving the country."
 Bartol had no political party ties until his approach to Lacalle Pou's team.
 In addition, the president announced that Martín Lema would be the new head of the portfolio.